Sukanya807/MavenFuzzyFactory_MYSQL_MidCourseProject/README.md

 #### Steps:

-- Extract month from date, calculate relavant sessions and orders based source is gsearch
+- Extract month from date, calculate relavant sessions and orders where source is gsearch
-- Aggregate to find conversion rate for every month sessions
+- Aggregate to find conversion rate for every month

 #### Query: